IBM/agile-nfr-framework/README.md

 The Agile Security Framework provides an over-arching technique to addressing Security within an Agile project.
 It incorporates two techniques.

-### 1.1 Agile Security Method
+### 1.1 The NFR Card Game (Security)

 The Agile Security Method provides a means to ensure that Security requirements are thought about during the development cycle.
 The technique provides a set of cards which allows a gamification approach to ensure that the developers are considering and addressing the Security requirements.
+You can see an overview of the process by watching this short video: https://www.youtube.com/watch?v=6sxq8ldtZ9M

 ### 1.2 STRIDE